linrongbin16/gitlinker.nvim/README.md

 - `_A.LSTART`/`_A.LEND`: Start/end line number, for example:
   - `5`/`13` in `https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/routers.lua#L5-L13`.

-There're 2 sugar components derived from `_A.PATH`:
+There're 2 more sugar components derived from `_A.PATH`:

 - `_A.REPO`: The last part after the last slash (`/`) in `_A.PATH`, with around slashes been removed (and the `.git` suffix is been removed for easier writing), for example:
   - `gitlinker.nvim` in `https://github.com/linrongbin16/gitlinker.nvim.git`.